parca-dev/parca-agent/CONTRIBUTING.md

 # Prerequisites

 - Linux Kernel version 4.18+
-- A source of targets to discover from: Kubernetes or systemd.
+- A source of targets to discover from: Kubernetes or Cgroups.

 Install the following dependencies (Instructions are linked for each dependency).